OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-shared-storage-no-user-interaction/android-data-unencrypted-shared-storage-no-user-interaction-static/demo-2/demo.md

 ### Observation

-The rule has identified that the manifest file declares `MANAGE_EXTERNAL_STORAGE` permission.
+The rule has identified one location in the code file where a path to scoped external storage is returned.

 {{ output.txt }}

 ### Evaluation

-Review your code to make sure you don't store sensitive unencrypted data in the external storage unintentionally.
+Review the decompiled code at the location specified in the output (file and line number).
+This test fails because the file written by this instance contains sensitive data, specifically a password.